byu-books/fluid_mechanics/fluid_mechanics/chapters/fluid_properties/fluid_properties.md

 <!--todo: add pictures for variable rho, and pointwise >> molecular spacing -->

-In using the density this way in Eq. {eq}`eq:m_rho`, we are implicitly assuming the contiuum assumption holds.
+In using the density this way in Eq. {eq}`eq:m_rho`, we are implicitly assuming the **contiuum assumption** holds.
 That is, all spatial variations in the density are at scales much larger that molecular sizes and spacings.
+For example, air is mostly nitrogen N$_2$ which has a <a href="https://en.wikipedia.org/wiki/Kinetic_diameter" target=_blank>kinetic diameter</a> of 3.64E-10 m.
+In nitrogen gas at 298 K and 1 atm, there are 2.46E25 molecules per m$^3$.
+This gives a distance between molecules of approximately 34E-10 m.
+The distance between molecules is about ten times the size of the molecules.
+These distances are usually much smaller than flow scales in a fluid, so we assume the fluid is a continuum, without explicitly considering its molecular structure.
+In liquids, the intermolecular spacing is even smaller, and is similar to the molecular size.

 ### Units
 Common units of $\rho$ are